TECH7Fox/sip-hass-docs/docs/tutorial/add-on.md

 :::tip

-You can see the generated extensions in `/config/asterisk/pjsip_default.conf`.
+You can check the generated extensions in `/config/asterisk/default/pjsip_default.conf`.

 :::